 - Dairy free, use a non dairy milk and replace the butter with oil.
 (I have tested with almond milk and coconut oil)

-- Egg free, works with a flax egg (1 tbsp of flaxseed mixed together with 2.5tbsp water, rest for 5 mins)
+- Egg free, works with a flax egg (1 tablespoon of flaxseed mixed together with 2.5tbsp water, rest for 5 mins)